glFusion/banner/README.md

 The Banner plugin for glFusion allows site administrators to display banner ads in the header, footer, blocks or within other content on their site.

+Version 1.0.0 includes a category for "headercode" to inject banners into the `head` section of your site.
+This way you can add simple javascript tracking codes using the Banner plugin instead of editing theme templates.

 ## Requirements
-* glFusion 1.6.0 or higher
+* glFusion 2.0.0 or higher
 * lgLib plugin 1.0.5 or higher

 ## Definitions